 Allocations are largely handled by the state in the Education Cost Sharing Formula.
-With respect to the ECS formula, options for changes considered include full funding of the formula, eliminating caps in the ECS, and increasing the foundation level.
+With respect to the ECS formula, options for positive changes include full funding of the formula, eliminating caps for some towns in ECS, and increasing the foundation funding level.
 The Committee also heard that consideration should be given to recommending changes in how student need and fiscal capacity are measured in the formula to ensure aid is targeted appropriately.
 The student evaluations used in the present ECS formula are inappropriate, and include such measures as student proficiency score results.
 The fiscal capacity measure is needlessly complicated and appears to give too much weight to local fiscal capacity.
+In short, allocations can and should be made fairer.